glpi-project/doc-agent/source/tasks/network-inventory.rst

 Pre-requisite
 ^^^^^^^^^^^^^

-The agent performing the task needs to have the network inventory module installed.
-Many Linux distributions ships agent modules in distinct packages.
+The agent performing the task needs to have the NetInventory module installed.

 The agent performing the task needs network access the target devices, with proper access control: just being able to send UDP packets to a device is not